Macedonian Ruins

 • keep placing yourself under your husband’s authority as would if he were the Lord

-• fearrevere and respecthim since it is God who has appointed him as overseer (see Spiritual Authority)
+• fearrevere and respecthim since it is God who has appointed him as your overseer (see Spiritual Authority)

 "In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature God... made himself nothing by taking the very nature of a servant" Philippians 2:5-7 (NIV)

 These directives, being gender specific, begin to make sense when viewed in the light of the events of the fall in the Eden garden of Genesis 3.
-If you feel they are restrictive or show gender bias you don't know God.
+If you feel they are restrictive or show gender bias, you don't know God.

 Roots of Dissension